sst/guide/_chapters/deploy-your-serverless-infrastructure.md

 - We are deploying to a stage called `dev`.
 This has been set in our `serverless.yml` under the `provider:` block.
 We can override this by explicitly passing it in by running the `serverless deploy --stage $STAGE_NAME` command instead.

 - Our deploy command (with the `-v` option) prints out the output we had requested in our resources.
-For example, `AttachmentsBucketName` is the S3 file uploads bucket thatwas created and the `UserPoolId` is the Id of our User Pool.
+For example, `AttachmentsBucketName` is the S3 file uploads bucket that was created and the `UserPoolId` is the Id of our User Pool.

 - Finally, you can run the deploy command and CloudFormation will only update the parts that have changed.
 So you can confidently run this command without worrying about it re-creating your entire infrastructure from scratch.